cyanwaves-audio/Weyland-Synth/README.md

 | USB connectors | Power, direct MIDI and USB-host MIDI |
 | Custom 3D-printed enclosure | Panel and electronics housing |

-The complete bill of materials, including control types, connectors and supporting components, is provided in the project files.

 ## Wiring and Pin Mapping